Douglass High School (Atlanta): Marching Astros

 Douglass' Marching Astros Band has competed in the annual Original Battle of the Bands Showcase and in jamborees locally and out of state.
 They have been highly televised and voted the #1 band in the Atlanta Public School District in the 2017-18 season.
 They also appear in parades and perform at events including by invitation.
 V.H.
 Moody, the former band director, was the longest working band director in Atlanta Public Schools.
-The current band director is Micah Wynn.

 The band has made trips to Philadelphia, Nashville, Florida, Bermuda, Magic City Classic, the Florida Classic in Orlando, and to the nation's second largest St. Patrick's Day parade, in Savannah.
 They were invited to perform at the New England Patriots' halftime show and selected members performed at the Super Bowl XXXIII halftime show.
 The percussion section, known as DDD (Douglass Deadly Drummers), have been featured on television, opening show for nationally televised games, and performing for known celebrities and government officials.
 In 2005, DDD won the First City and Statewide Drumline Competition, first place in APS and third place in State, bringing home the first cash prize and trophy for a single performance.
 The Douglass Deadly Drummers won a drumline competition against Osborne High School on September 17, 2011.